30-Minute Beef and Garlic Butter Pasta Delight

 – Always level off dry ingredients like cheese with a straight edge for accuracy.

 Following these tips will help you create a perfect 30-Minute Beef and Garlic Butter Pasta Delight.
-You can find the full recipe above to get you started!

 Step-by-Step Instructions